-Parameter Process of carrying our the survey n {k,y} The CME or third party contracted to carry out the survey will visit the households in which the appliances have been distributed and through visual inspections of the stoves the proportion of stoves that are still operating shall be determined by relating the stoves operating to the stoves surveyed.
-The CME or third party contracted to carry out the survey will capture the type of stove that was used by the end-user prior to acquiring the project stove.
-This will be used to determine which type of stove and fuel the project stove replaced i.e. either fossil fuel powered stove or fuel wood stove.
+The CME or third party contracted to carry out the survey will visit the households in which the appliances have been distributed and through visual inspections of the stoves the proportion of stoves that are still operating shall be determined by relating the stoves operating to the stoves surveyed.
+The CME or third party contracted to carry out the survey will capture the type of stove hat was used by the end-user prior to acquiring the project stove.
+This will be used to letermine which type of stove and fuel the project stove replaced i.e. either fossil fuel powered stove or fuel wood stove.
 Based on the proportion of stoves replaced the population shall be classified based on the baseline fuel replaced by the project appliance.
-Qrenewable biomass The CME or third party contracted to carry out the survey will visit the households that have the selected stoves from the sample size calculation.
-Through interviewing the end- user of the stove the surveying entity will capture the amount of [Insert fuel type] that the end-user consumes per day or per week.
-This value shall be extrapolated for the whole year for the sampled end-users and a mean derived out of it to be used for ex-post emission reductions.
-The interviews for this parameter will only be carried out on households that the project stove is found to be in operation.
+The CME or third party contracted to carry out the survey will visit the households that have the selected stoves from the sample size calculation.
+Through interviewing the end- liser of the stove the surveying entity will capture the amount of [Insert fuel type] that the end-user consumes per day or per week.
+This value shall be extrapolated for the whole rear for the sampled end-users and a mean derived out of it to be used for ex-post emission reductions. haleoop Thas en Th